- Dyed textiles

 - Tokyo

-Tokyo Plain Dyeing Tokyo mujizome
+Tokyo Plain Dyeing Tokyo Mujizome

 The tradition of fashionable Edo that continues to this day.